 - Make sure you get a cornbread or corn muffin MIX and not plain Cornmeal.
 Cornmeal is only part of a cornbread mix.
 The pre-packaged mixes will be near the boxes of muffin and cake mixes.

 If there are any leftovers (there may not be! 😊) You can store leftover Jiffy corn casserole in an air-tight container in the refrigerator for up to 3-4 days.
 If desired, you can also simply cover your baking dish with plastic cling film for storing.

 This dish can be enjoyed cold, at room temperature, or reheated.
 If you want to heat it up, place a slice on a microwave-safe dish and heat uncovered for 30-45 seconds.
 Heating times will vary depending on the microwave.

 It is important to use canned corn for this recipe.
-Frozen corn will add too much moisture when it thaws and will result in a “soggy” corn casserole when mixed and baked.
+Frozen corn will add too much moisture when it thaws, resulting in a “soggy” corn casserole when mixed and baked.
 The canned corn maintains its texture and is an important part of this recipe.

 Yes, but you will need to double the recipe.
-Click the '2X' just above the ingredients in the recipe card below to double the amounts needed.
-Start checking on your cornbread at the 35 min point to make sure you don't over-bake it.
+Click the '2X' just above the ingredients in the recipe card below to double the amounts required.
+Start checking on your cornbread at the 35-minute point to ensure you don't over-bake it.

 🌽 More Corn Recipes

 - Creamed Corn - A 15-minute side dish that is perfect for any holiday dinner spread.

 - Grilled Corn on the Cob - Grilled corn is an easy side dish that can cook right along with the main course!